astux7/job-handler/spec/README.md

 How to start:
 1. 7 different things to test for results
-2. OOP (Job, JobHandler)
+2. OOP (Job, JobSorter)
 3. Regex for input
-4. Tsort to use for multiple dependecies
+4. tSort to use for multiple dependencies